CSUA/documentaries/README.md

 # documentaries
 documenting history of CSUA

-The repo is markdown files targetting Pandoc for compilation.
+The repo is a bunch of Github-flavored-markdown files.
+Meant to be a more permanent/accessable history record than Google drive.